-- Brussel Sprouts – packed full of essential vitamins!
-Try chopping them up with some bacon, pancetta, or your leftover pigs in blankets, then frying them off with some onion for a tasty side dish
+- Brussel Sprout Bubble & Squeak - packed full of essential vitamins!
+Chop them up with some onions, mix into some leftover mash potato & fry off in little patty sized cakes for a tasty side dish

-- Christmas Pudding - in the very unlikely event that you have this left over, the good news is that Christmas pud is great for freezing.
-You could also try crumbling it up into some fresh custard, ready to be frozen into ice cream!
+- Christmas Pudding - the good news is that Christmas pud is great for freezing crumbling it up into some fresh custard/vegan almond custard ready to be frozen into ice cream

-As always, Reuse is the best option so get creative by creating some decorative bunting or streamers – either for now or to pack away to decorate with next Christmas!
-Some other quick ideas include, creating origami figures, wrapping plain notebooks to personalise them, shredding it into confetti or parcel filler… there’s so many ways to reuse excess wrapping.
+Get creative!
+Creating some decorative bunting or streamers, either for now or to pack away to decorate with next Christmas, is something everyone can join in with.
+Here’s our favourite DIY tutorials. https://www.hobbycraft.co.uk/ideas/gifting/12-ways-to-use-leftover-wrapping-paper Some other quick ideas include, creating origami figures, wrapping plain notebooks to personalise them, shredding it into confetti or parcel filler!

-In terms of recycling though, keep in mind the ‘Scrunch Test’.
-Yes, we mentioned this in our last blog, but we thought it was too important not to mention again - especially as we will use around 108 million rolls of wrapping after this year in the UK.
-The Scrunch Test will give you a hint to whether your wrapping paper can go in your recycling bin.
+Recycling tip: the ‘Scrunch Test’ will give you a hint to whether your wrapping paper can go in your general recycling bin.
 If you scrunch the paper into a ball and it stays, odds are it can be recycled if the plastic tape is removed, whereas if it springs back then it can't be.

 Trees for Life

-If you chose artificial, it’s simple…Reuse it again next year!
-The same with your beautiful decorations - or drop of at your local charity shop.
-If you chose a real tree which cannot be replanted, visit your local waste centre who may have arranged drop-off points for your trees, where they can shred them and make use of them as wood chippings in parks for example.
+If you’re tree can’t be replanted, try to visit your local waste centre as most have arranged drop-off points for real trees, where they can be shredded and reused as wood chippings in parks for example.